-5 Steps to Filing a Simple Tax Return So You Can Get Your Coronavirus Check
+5 Steps to Filing a Tax Return to Get Your $1,400 Stimulus Check

-If you have a Social Security number and no one can claim you as a dependent, you probably qualify for a coronavirus stimulus check — even if you earn so little money that you aren’t required to file a tax return.
+If you have a Social Security number and no one can claim you as a dependent, you probably qualify for a $1,400 stimulus check — even if you earn so little money that you aren’t required to file a tax return.
+You’ll also likely receive $1,800 from the first two rounds as a refund recovery rebate.

-For people who get Social Security benefits, the process will be easy.
+For people who get certain benefits, like Social Security or SSI, the process is easy.
 The IRS will use the information from your benefits statement to determine your eligibility and automatically get the payment to you.

 But what if you’re not receiving benefits?
-The quickest way to get your payment is to file a 2018 or 2019 tax return, even though you weren’t required to.
+The only way to get your payment is to file a 2020 tax return, even though you aren’t required to.

-There’s an easy solution here, which is to file a simple tax return.
+Fortunately, it’s pretty easy to file a tax return.
 Here’s how to do it.

 How to File a Simple Tax Return in 5 Steps

-But using a number of free online tools (more on these in a moment), you can easily file a return in just a few minutes that gives the IRS the information it needs to get you your payment .
+You can easily file a tax return in just a few minutes that gives the IRS the information it needs to get you your payment .

 “You’re just going to have to provide some basic info, and it’s stuff you know,” said Logan Allec, a CPA and owner of the personal finance site Money Done Right.
 “Your name, your dependents’ names, your address, your Social Security number.”